Medicare Advantage vs. Medigap

 Average Costs

-The average cost of a Medigap plan varies widely by ZIP code and depends on which plan you choose, along with your age and gender.
+The average cost of a Medigap plan varies widely by ZIP code and depends on which plan you choose, your age and your gender.

 When shopping for a Medigap policy, compare the prices of the same plans from different insurers.
 For instance, compare Plan G from one insurer to a Plan G from another insurer.
 This will give you a clearer picture of different prices for the same coverage.